brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - We started with development loop
 - Then we had the deployment loop
 - Now we monitor and watch for problems
-- This could be runtime errors, vulnerabilities etc..
+- This could be runtime errors, vulnerabilities and so forth..
 - When a problem occurs, we alert and maybe we rollback
 - In any case we go back to the development loop and start over
 :::